dhimanaishwarya/banana-speak/README.md

 API used from Fun Translations API - https://funtranslations.com/api/minion

 Technologies Stack used in this project:
-HTML
+1.HTML
-CSS
+2.CSS
-VanillaJS
+3.VanillaJS
-Fetch API
+4.Fetch API